Jeremy Kerley: New York Jets

 Kerley was selected in the fifth round with the 153rd overall pick of the 2011 NFL Draft by the New York Jets.
 He caught his first career touchdown pass from Mark Sanchez against the New England Patriots on October 9, 2011.

-During the home opener against the Buffalo Bills on September 9, 2012, Kerley recorded his first career punt return touchdown.
-After Tim Tebow requested to be removed from the wildcat formation, Kerley took his place, and threw a 42-yard pass, though the Jets lost to the San Diego Chargers 17–27.
+During the season-opener against the Buffalo Bills on September 9, 2012, Kerley recorded his first career punt return touchdown.
+In Week 16 after Tim Tebow requested to be removed from the wildcat formation, Kerley took his place, and threw a 42-yard pass, though the Jets lost to the San Diego Chargers 17–27.

-On October 21, 2014, Kerley agreed to a 4-year, $16 million contract extension with $5.4 million guaranteed.
+On October 21, 2014, Kerley agreed to a four-year, $16 million contract extension with $5.4 million guaranteed.

-Kerley ended the 2015 season with career-highs in punt returns (48) and punt return yards (411).
+Kerley finished the 2015 season with career-highs in punt returns (48) and punt return yards (411).

 On March 9, 2016, Kerley was released by the Jets.

 Detroit Lions

 On March 21, 2016, Kerley signed a one-year deal with the Detroit Lions.